AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/live-hub-faqs.md

 ---
-title: Live Hub FAQs
+title: Live Hub Frequently asked qustions
 description: Frequently asked questions about Live Hub in Adobe Learning Manager, organized by role for Administrators, Authors, Instructors, and Learners.
 ---

-# Live Hub FAQs
+# Frequently asked questions

 Live Hub includes the roles of Administrator, Author, Instructor, and Learner, each responsible for a different part of the training workflow.
 This document reorganizes the original Live Hub FAQ content by role, so each audience can quickly find the questions most relevant to them.

-## Administrator FAQs
+## Administrator

 **Q. How do I enable Live Hub for my Adobe Learning Manager account?**